 Talk to admissions counselors from some of the colleges and institutions that specialize in your ideal college majors.
 They can put you in touch with alumni who'll share some of their real-world experiences with you.
 Whether or not you decide to attend their schools, you can use those connections to learn if a specific career path is really right for you.

 Finally, remember that choosing a college major is part of your total life learning process.
-If you pick a major that you end up not liking, many institutions will allow you to transfer to a different major.
+If you pick a major that you end up not liking, many institutions allow you to switch to a different major.
 It's better to learn from a wrong choice early in your academic career than to suffer through a career you don't enjoy.
-Your future is waiting for you.
-Start today!
+Take your time, and make your decisions with purpose and confidence!